 Sturgeon abundance in the lower Columbia River collapsed at the end of the 19th century due to overfishing and remained depressed through the first half of the 20th century.
 The population began to rebound only after the adoption of management actions aimed at reducing overall harvest and protecting broodstock, particularly the 6-foot maximum size limit regulation enacted in 1950.
 White sturgeon abundance subsequently increased significantly through the 1990's and supported robust recreational and commercial fisheries.
-Abundance of sub-adult fish began declining in the mid 2000s, prompting changes in harvest quotas and retention seasons.
+Abundance of sub-adult fish began declining in the mid-2000s, prompting changes in harvest quotas and retention seasons.

 Joint state tagging and recovery programs were initiated in 1986 to provide data necessary to estimate the annual abundance of white sturgeon inhabiting the lower Columbia River.
-Abundance estimates, based on tagging conducted in one year and mark sampling extending into the following year, have been produced since 1987 with the exception of 1994 and 2004 (the estimates are referred to by the year of tagging, although final estimates require recoveries through the following year).
+Abundance estimates, based on tagging conducted in one year and mark sampling extending into the following year, have been produced since 1987 with the exception of 1994 and 2004 (the estimates refer to the year of tagging, although final estimates require recoveries through the following year).
 Abundance estimates for harvestable size fish [42-60 inches total length (TL) or 38-54 inches fork length (FL)] were generally low during 1988-1992 averaging 55,600 but improved significantly during 1993-1997 when average legal abundance was 169,200 fish.
 The estimates from 1998 through 2007 were lower (131,400 average) but more stable, ranging between 121,600-140,700 fish (Table 1).
-The most recent estimates declined steeply, from 131,700 fish in 2007 to a low of 65,300 fish in 2010.
-The preliminary abundance estimate for 2011 is for 74,800 fish.
+The most recent estimates declined steeply, from 131,700 fish in 2007 to a low of 65,300 fish in 2010 before increasing to 72,800 fish in 2011 and to 83,400 fish in 2012.